AriFordsham/GHCWiki/ghc-kinds/kinds-without-data.md

 By extension, we might want to define a datatype that will never be promoted, even with `-XDataKinds`.
 For that we propose the syntax `data type D ...`.

-# Kind synonyms (from type synonym promotion)

-Currently GHC does not promote type synonyms.
-We propose to change this, and make GHC promote type synonyms to kind synonyms by default with `-XDataKinds`.
-For instance, `type String = [Char]` should give rise to a kind `String`.

-**Question:** are there dangerous interactions with `-XLiberalTypeSynonyms`?
-E.g. what's the kind of *type K a = forall b. b -\> a\`?
-*

-By extension, we might want to have kind synonyms that do not arise from promotion: `type kind K ...`.
-And perhaps even type synonyms that never give rise to a promoted kind: `type type T ...`.